A Collection of Tarot Decks - Tarot Prior to the Golden Dawn: Classic and Early Esoteric Decks

 decoration

 Charles VI or Gringonneur Tarot.
 Reproductions by Lo Scarabeo as "Estensi Tarot: Golden Tarot of the Renaissance".
+2004.
+This late 15th century deck was made in Ferrara for the Estes family.
 This deck was mistakenly attributed to the painter Jacquemin Gringonneur hired by Charles VI in 1392 by Constant Leber in the nineteenth century.
 Only 17 cards of this deck are extant - the trumps (Fool, [Juggler], Emperor, Pope, Lovers, [Chariot], Justice, Hermit, Strength, Hanged Man, Death, Temperance, Tower, Moon, Sun, Angel, World, - The Star, Devil, Wheel, Empress, and Papess are missing.) and the Knave of Swords.
 The Lo Scarabeo version created new cards for the remainder of the deck.
 Giordano Berti researched and designed these with Majors inspired by other period decks such as Ercole I d'Este Tarot and Leber Tarot, and Minor arcana inspired by the frescoes in Palazzo Schifanoia and designed to comply with modern cartomantic interpretations, and the modern demand that pips be illustrated beyond a geometric arrangement of suit symbols.
 Jo Dworkin was the artist.

 Estensi Page of Cups deck cover